Skip to content

 • by

 What does it mean for the Justice League?
-The most famous DC superteam still continues to save the world in this era.
-No continuity changes have been introduced at the beginning, but the team’s roster changed with the two Green Lanterns Simon Baz and Jessica Cruz joining the League (taking the place of Hal Jordan).
+The most famous DC superteam still continues saving the world!
+No continuity changes were introduced at the beginning, but the team’s roster changed with the two Green Lanterns Simon Baz and Jessica Cruz joining the League (taking the place of Hal Jordan).

 Here is the official synopsis: Superman.
 Batman.
 Wonder Woman.
 The Flash.
 Cyborg.
 Green Lantern.
 They’re more than just a team of superheroes.
 They’re the Justice League…and they’re about to enter a whole new era!
 The Superman these incredible heroes once knew is dead, leaving an older, wiser Man of Steel from a vanished universe to take up the fight against evil.
 Hal Jordan, the greatest of the Green Lanterns, has taken to the stars, entrusting his place in the League to his powerful but untested young protégés, Jessica Cruz and Simon Baz.
 Now the Justice League must get used to these new faces and learn to work as a team once more.
 But they’d better do it fast.
 They’re about to confront the biggest threats they’ve ever faced, from godlike machines capable of converting all life on Earth into a weapon, to a humble hacker who’s ready to hit them where it hurts most…

-As a new era is launched, it’s fairly safe to just jump right in with the one-shot DC Universe Rebirth #1 serving as an introduction.
-But if you want a little more context, here is what to read before:
+As a new era is launched, it’s fairly safe to simply jump right in with the one-shot DC Universe Rebirth #1 serving as an introduction.
+But if you want a little more context, here are the comics you may be interested to read before:

-As the Justice League is active since the 1960s, you can obviously explore the team’s past.
+As the Justice League has been active since the 1960s, you can obviously explore the team’s past.

 Read More »Justice League Rebirth Reading Order (with Justice League of America, Justice League Odyssey and Justice League Dark)